CaffineAddic/Flame_dianostics-temperature_profile_estimation_using_ML/README.md

 # Flame_dianostics-temperature_profile_estimation_using_ML

 In this project we try to estimate the temperature profile in a flame using a multi output regressive processes

-*Theory*
-The aim of the project is to estimate temperature profile of a flame of a flame from the aborption spectra # Flame_dianostics-temperature_profile_estimation_using_ML

-In this project we try to estimate the temperature profile in a flame using a multi output regressive processes